Cottage | 1 bedrooms | sleeps 2

 This cosy self catering cottage was originally the Old Coach House to the nineteenth century Bailiff's House at Kingcoed Wood.
 Conveniently located only 2 miles from Raglan and a mere 15 minutes from the Severn Bridge it provides a wonderful country bolt hole for two.

 Cosy and Characterful

-Treworgan Coach House is only 2 miles from one of Wales most popular Castles.
+Explore Welsh Heritage -Treworgan Coach House is only 2 miles from one of Wales most popular Castles.
 The stately Raglan Castle complete with its sandstone Great Tower and Moat sits in a green park making it a pretty magnificent picnic location, whilst several exhibits explain the castle history.
-Close by is also Abergavenny castle and the Norman Castle at Usk even runs very special 'Fairy Trails'.
+Close by is also Abergavenny Castle and museum and the Norman Castle at Usk where there are very special 'Fairy Trails'.
 Usk also boasts a small Museum of Rural Life.

 Treworgan Court Coach house is a holiday cottage full of charm in a quiet location yet with good road links back to the M4 and M5 motorway network.
 Local village pubs and hotels offer good food and there is an abundance of superb locally produced food available at Farm Shops and markets.
 The cosy accommodation is an ideal base from which to explore the surrounding are - that is if you can drag yourself away from the log burning fire.
 Learn more about Monmouth and Usk.

 If you would like to speak to someone who has visited this property please ask for: Elizabeth, Carolyn or Emma

 |Size||Sleeps up to 2, 1 bedrooms|

 |Will consider||Corporate bookings, Long term lets (over 1 month), Short breaks (1-4 days)|